GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 1. `$ ./test_client.sh`
 2. go to `http://localhost:9010` in browser
-3. download Altme Wallet and set up the (new) wallet
+3. download Altme wallet and go through the setup process
 4. to make sure you have a credential for testing, click on the "Discover" tab at the bottom and get a "Proof of email" credential
 5. in your browser, click on "Authorize" and scan the QR code with Altme wallet
 6. the wallet will prompt you with a list of possible credentials to present, from which you choose one and confirm